JCalderan/xebicon2019-spinnaker-handson/part3/exercice3/README.md

 ### Task 2: Add ReadinessProbe

-The liveness probe is a flag to indicate that our container is UP, but it can't verify that our application can serve traffic
+The liveness probe is a flag to indicate that our container is running, but it can't verify that our application can serve traffic

 The Readiness probe can be used to check that the application critical component are ready to serve request